cwbraswe/AI-Chatbot/README.md

 pip install -r requirements.txt
 Obtain an API key from OpenAI.
 Visit the OpenAI website (https://openai.com) and sign up for an account if you don't already have one.
 Once you have an account, you can generate an API key from the dashboard.

-Open the env.js file and replace YOUR_API_KEY with your actual OpenAI API key.
+Open the env.js file and within the quotations in OPENAI_API_KEY: "" paste your actual OpenAI API key.

 Save the env.js file and close it.

 Start the chatbot application by running the following command:

-Copy code
 npm start

 The chatbot will now be running and ready to answer your questions.
 Enter your questions or prompts in the console, and the chatbot will respond accordingly.

 Usage